clitetailor/react-epic/docs/StoreAndDI.md

 }
 ```

-The above two way we can use injected stores internally inside one epic without having to make an alternative shared epic to another store but there's one defect: That is your store will be tangled.
+The above two way we can use injected stores internally inside one epic without having to make an alternative shared epic to another store but there's only one ceveat: That is your store will be tangled.

 ```jsx
 /**